V0idpool/RustForge/README.md

 ☕ BuyMeACoffee: [https://buymeacoffee.com/rustforgedev](https://buymeacoffee.com/rustforgedev)

-⭐ Patreon (All Projects & Early Access): [https://www.patreon.com/cw/voidpool](https://www.patreon.com/cw/voidpool)

 ## Premium Access & Early Builds

 Premium unlocks advanced features and helps fund ongoing development.
-Access is granted through either a BuyMeACoffee donation or by joining a specific Patreon tier (Patreon tiers offer Early Access builds and more).
+Access is granted through BuyMeACoffee donations or by joining a BMAC membership tier (Membership tiers offer Early Access builds and more).

 **💎 How to get Premium**:

-1.  **Donate ANY amount** via [Buy Me a Coffee](https://buymeacoffee.com/rustforgedev).
+**Donate ANY amount** via [Buy Me a Coffee](https://buymeacoffee.com/rustforgedev)
-2.  **Subscribe** to the **🛠️ Early Access** tier or higher on Patreon.

 ### **Join the RustForge Discord for Support:**